smarts-project/smarts-project.github.io/_pages/main-page.md

 ---
 permalink: /main-page/
-title: "Main Page"
+title: "Welcome to the 2020 DAI Competition of Autonomous Driving"
+toc: true
 ---

-# Welcome to the 2020 DAI Competition of Autonomous Driving

 ## The Competition